 According to the State Treaty, the Kingdom of Denmark has the sole responsibility for the construction and financing of the hinterland connections of the Fehmarnbelt Fixed Link in the Kingdom of Denmark, and Germany has the sole responsibility for the connections in the Federal Republic of Germany.

-In Germany, the hinterland road connection is to be established by upgrading the B 207 motorway to 4 lanes between the junctions of Heiligenhafen-Ost and Puttgarden.
+In Germany, the hinterland road connection is to be established by upgrading federal highway B 207 to 4 lanes between the junctions of Heiligenhafen-Ost and Puttgarden.
 Since 31 August 2015, plan approval has been in place for the entire stretch yet to be built, with the exception of the Fehmarnsund Bridge.
 A complaint was filed against this decision.
 After the claimants settled out of court with the federal state of Schleswig-Holstein in 2021, the construction work to widen the B 207 to four lanes can now go ahead.
-The construction work is to start in the first half of the 2023 by building the Puttgarden junction.
+The main construction work started on 25 August 2023 with the ground-breaking ceremony at the Puttgarden junction.
 The opening is scheduled for 2028.

 For the hinterland rail connection, the competent federal state authority in Schleswig Holstein, in the course of a spatial planning procedure, conducted a review on the compatibility of different alignments with spatial planning objectives from January 2013 to May 2014.
 As a result, the planning authority of the state of Schleswig-Holstein regards the following option as the solution that is most consistent with the requirements of spatial planning: